helaili/ea-repo-list/README.md

 ### `token`

-**Required** A [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) allowing to browse the Enterprise Account.
+**Required** A [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) allowing to browse the Enterprise Account thanks to the `read:org` and `read:enterprise` permissions.
 Note that this token must be allowed with all SAML enabled organizations.

 ### `outputFilename`